 Moorpark is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Moorpark’s overall crime rate is lower than average for the country.

-The citizens of Moorpark are very well educated compared to the average community in the nation: 37.27% of adults in Moorpark have a bachelor's degree or even advanced degree.
+The education level of Moorpark citizens is very high relative to the national average among all cities (21.84%): 37.88% of adults in Moorpark have a bachelor's degree or even advanced degree.

-Moorpark is a very ethnically-diverse city.
+Moorpark is an extremely ethnically-diverse city.
 The people who call Moorpark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moorpark residents report their race to be White, followed by Asian.
 Moorpark also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.77% of the city’s residents.
-Important ancestries of people in Moorpark include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 29.62% of the city’s residents.
+Important ancestries of people in Moorpark include Irish, English, Italian, and Scottish.

 The most common language spoken in Moorpark is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Arabic.